Newborn Baby Massage Guide

 Newborn Baby Massage: The Complete Baby Massage Guide

 Touch is a powerful way to communicate your love to your baby.
-In fact, 25-120 minutes of skin-on-skin contact immediately after birth can positively affect interactions between you and your little one up to a year later!
+In fact, 25-120 minutes of skin-on-skin contact immediately after birth can positively affect interactions between you and your baby for up to a year later!

 In the first few weeks, use slow and positive strokes, not spending too much time on one area.
 Newborn babies may find their senses over-stimulated and most will seek solace in the arms of their parents for the first few weeks and some may just want a gentle stroke down their backs, over their clothes.